TheW0NK/APRS.fi-webhook/SECURITY.md

 Tell them where to go, how often they can expect to get an update on a reported vulnerability, what to expect if the vulnerability is accepted or declined, etc.

+>[!NOTE]
+>Any versions punctuated with ".D" are developer versions and are not released yet.